 1. What is my Zakat for?

 As an obligatory act of charity, Zakat ensures that the very poorest of society who lack even basic essentials are protected from hunger and financial insecurity.
-In addition, Zakat is also an important spiritual act which cleanses our hearts against selfishness and greed.
-As such, Zakat benefits not only those in need who receive Zakat but also those who have given their wealth for the sake of Allah (swt).
+In addition, Zakat is also an important spiritual act that cleanses our hearts against selfishness and greed.
+As such, Zakat benefits not only those in need who receive Zakat but also those who have given their wealth for the sake of Allah (SWT).
 By paying Zakat, we acknowledge that our wealth is in fact not our own, but a blessing to be shared.
-We are thanking Allah (swt) for all he has given us.
+We are thanking Allah (SWT) for all he has given us.
 Alhamdulillah!